Chemical Catalyst in Chemistry

 HCOOH → H2O + CO (presence of Al2O3)

 An optimum temperature at which the efficiency of a catalyst is most marked.
-In enzyme chemistry, catalytic action increase with the rise of temperature but the efficiency falls down after a certain temp due to the coagulation of the enzyme.
+In Learning chemistry, the catalytic action of enzyme increase with the rise of specific heat but the efficiency falls down after a certain temperature due to the coagulation of the enzyme.

 Catalyst Used in Chemical Reaction